Slow Cooker Dulce de Leche

 - Place jars in crock pot and add water to just reach the bands of the jars.

-- After 10 hours, remove jars from crock pot and enjoy!
+- Carefully, remove jars from the crock pot and enjoy!

-The thought occurred to me that cooking for a slightly shorter amount of time might create a consistency that could be drizzled over ice cream or my favorite apple cake.
-I made another batch and checked at six and a half and eight hours.
+Initially, I cooked this for 10 hours and savored the pudding-like dessert that was magically created.
+Then, the thought occurred to me that cooking for a slightly shorter amount of time might create a consistency that could be drizzled over ice cream or my favorite apple cake.
+I made another batch and checked at six and at eight hours.
 The dulce de leche was a syrupy consistency both times.
 (This led to my new favorite use for this sweet treat: a make-at-home dulce de leche latte!
-I will share that concoction on my website.)
-Select cooking time based on the consistency you desire.
+The recipes for this as well as the apple cake are available on my website.)
+Select a cooking time based on the consistency you desire, and don’t hesitate to open the lid and check it as slow cookers vary based on size, model, etc.